Kg0thAts0/POE_MVC_Part_1/README.md

 ## Author
-- Developed as part of a Contract Monthly Claims System project.
+- Developed by Kgothatso Magwaza